 1. Import Pandas

-In the script, or Jupyter Notebook, we need to start by importing Pandas:
+In the script, or Jupyter Notebooks, we need to start by importing Pandas:

 2. Import Data in Python with Pandas